Honors Seminars

 The majority of individuals in modern society will use drugs at some point.
 Most drugs have legitimate medical uses, while some are used recreationally, and drugs from both groups can be abused.
 This course will introduce some basic physiology, including the brain reward circuit, needed to appreciate drug action.
 However, it will mostly focus on recreational drugs and where they come from, how they work, how and why people abuse them, the costs of drug abuse on society, which drugs are commonly abused, and how drug abuse can be prevented or treated.
 Overall, the course will consider the importance of recreational drugs in relation to medicine, public health, science, law, politics, humanities, philosophy, religious beliefs, economics, sports, and innovation.
 While this course is intended for non-science majors, it would be helpful that students have had biology and chemistry in high school.
 Grading in the course is composed of three midterms and one final.
 These may be multiple choice, short answer, and/or essay format.
 In addition, each student will give two oral presentations on drug-related topics of their choice.
 Finally, the class will work together to create, administer, and analyze a drug use survey given to the UCI community.

-Winter 2024 Seminars
+Tentative Winter 2026 Seminars

 Social Science Core OR Science Core Equivalent Seminar